Education: B.A., Kenyon College; M.A. and Ph.D., Indiana University

 Education: B.A., University of Virginia; M.A., Boston College; Ph.D., Boston College

-Academic Interests: My major research interest is exploring the nature of the human being through a philosophical analysis of the concept of life.
-In particular, I am interested in the problem of language, the role it plays in human life, and how language relates to the structure of the human being.
-I have written on issues in education and communication, especially as these relate to the notion of the practical in the early work of Martin Heidegger.
-My research focuses primarily on the philosophy of Heidegger, his interpretations of ancient philosophy, hermeneutics, and contemporary European thought.
-I teach contemporary philosophy, political theory, ethics, Aristotelian logic, and classical American philosophy.
-Read more.
+Teaching and Research Interests: Exploring the nature of the human being through a philosophical analysis of the concept of life.
+In particular, the problem of language, the role it plays in human life, and how language relates to the structure of the human being.

 Education: B.A. and M.A., SUNY Buffalo; M.A. and Ph.D., University of Oklahoma